aungmyokyaw97/LapakGaming/README.md

 ### Default Values
 - **count_order**: Defaults to 1 if `setQuantity()` is not called
 - **country_code**: Only sent to API if explicitly set via `setCountryCode()` or `setGroupProduct()`

-## Error Handling

-The package includes comprehensive error handling for all LapakGaming API status codes:
-- SUCCESS
-- UNAUTHORIZED
-- PRODUCT_NOT_FOUND
-- INSUFFICIENT_BALANCE
-- And more...

-## Testing

-For testing purposes, you can use the provided test product codes in development environment:
-- Success: `ML78_8-S2`
-- Price Not Match: `ML78_8-S2` with `price: 999999`
-- Product Not Found: `ASD`

 ## License